 Chips – Compared to pellets, chips are thicker.
 The width and length of chips are in the range of 0.25-1 inches.
 While pellets are cylindrical, chips are square.
 Chips are readily available, and storing them is not hard at all.
 Chips even heat up quickly in a similar way as pellets.

 Chunks – Be it smaller offset smokers, grills that run on gas, or the water smokers, chunks are suitable for all.
 The size of the chunk is around that of a fist.
-Just like chips and pellets, smoking is quick using chunk.
+Just like chips and pellets, smoking is quick using chunks.
 The burn time is relatively low.

 Logs – Logs are the largest in terms of size.
 The majority of the people know about logs since they are used in bonfires where they are lit in fire pits.
 They are also compatible with smoking.
 The logs are around 12-18 inches long in size.
 Smoking using logs is more suitable if, for commercial purposes, you are smoking meat in bulk.